Alive1024/Container-Monitor/README.md

 ## 2. Start a monitor container

 The container needs to be able to access host's docker, there are two ways to achieve this, and hence there are two different startup methods.
+Please note that in the following example commands, Docker image built by this repo is used, rather than your local one, you need to replace the Docker image name if you want to use your local image.

 ### 2.1 Mount docker.sock into the container